-Bartlesville Radio » News » November 5, General Election, City of Bartlesville and the Special Washington County Election
+Bartlesville Radio » News » Voter Registration Deadline Approaches for Nov.
+5 Election

 House said that persons who are United States Citizens, residents of Oklahoma, and at least 17 ½ years old are eligible to apply for voter registration.
 However, you must be at least 18 years old to vote.

-Applications must be received by the County Election Board or postmarked no later than midnight, October11.
-Applications postmarked after that time will be accepted, but will not be processed until after the November 5, General Election, City of Bartlesville and Special Washington County Election.
+Applications must be received by the County Election Board or postmarked no later than midnight, Oct.
+11. Applications postmarked after that time will be accepted, but will not be processed until after the Nov.
+5 General Election, City of Bartlesville and Special Washington County Election.
 Applications may also be submitted to any motor vehicle agency that is also an official voter registration agency by the submission deadline.

 Applicants will be notified in writing when their application has been processed.
 Approved voters will receive a Voter Identification Card in the mail.
 Some may receive a letter that explains the reason or reasons the application was not approved.
 Housesaid those who do not receive a response within 30 days of submitting their application should contact the County Election Board office immediately.